kofosu2289/gh-gql-client/README.md

 # GH_GQL_Client

-A Githu GraphQL client that runs in the terminal, built with React.
+A Github GraphQL client that runs in the terminal, built with React.
 It allows the user to see a list of their own repositories, issues and pull requests

 ## Installation
 - Fork and clone this repository